Stress Management in West Lothian, Scotland

 For those who seek complete discretion and a varied and natural approach to their treatment, there is a number of therapies that have demonstrated effectiveness in treating hundreds of clients.

-Therapies offered in my practice include Counselling, Cognitive Behavioural Therapy (CBT), Mindfulness techniques, Guided Meditation, Emotional Freedom Technique (EFT), Neuro-linguistic Programming (NLP), Matrix Reimprinting, Vibrational Medicine, Breathing Exercises, Emotional Aromatherapy and many others.
+Therapies offered in my practice include Counselling, Cognitive Behavioural Therapy (CBT), Mindfulness techniques, Guided Meditation, Emotional Freedom Technique (EFT), Neuro-linguistic Programming (NLP), Matrix Reimprinting, Vibrational Medicine, Breathing Exercises, Emotional Aromatherapy, Energy System Rebalancing, and others.

 Regardless of the severity of your condition, or whether you are on medications for it or not, we will find a way to relieve, or completely eliminate your symptoms.
-You will be treated here wholistically and based on the causes of your issue, not the symptoms.
-We will consider every possible contributory factor – physical, mental, emotional, even spiritual – in an effort to understand and heal the source of your depression.
-In fact, very often, simply identifying the source of depression can result in considerable improvements, even complete healing.
-And that is in one session!
-Therapy also helps people to recognize and access their strength, autonomy, and capacity for change.
-It opens one’s eyes to possibilities once again.
+You will be treated here holistically and based on the causes of your issue, not the symptoms.
+We will consider every possible contributory factor – physical, mental, emotional, even spiritual – to understand and heal the source of your suffering.
+In fact, very often, simply identifying the source of an issue can result in considerable improvements, even complete recovery.

 What Are the Triggers?